-Choosing between Google Gemini vs ChatGPT in 2026 is about understanding how each platform approaches scale, reasoning, and operational control.
+Choosing between Google Gemini and ChatGPT in 2026 means knowing how each platform handles scale, reasoning, and control.

 Sometimes that means reviewing a large codebase.
 Other times, it means testing agent workflows, analyzing long research documents, or stress-testing structured outputs for production systems.

 Context switching between models is part of the job now.
-While both Gemini and ChatGPT are general-purpose frontier models, each is optimized for different types of workflows, which determines when I reach for one over the other.
+While Gemini and ChatGPT are both general-purpose frontier models, each is optimized for different workflows.
+This difference helps me decide which one to use.

 Overview